Gavin Williams, Psychodynamic Psychotherapist & Counsellor

 Face-to-face Psychodynamic Therapy and Counselling for individuals and Couples.

-Topics covered: Abuse, Adoption, Attention Deficit Hyperactivity Disorder (ADHD), AIDS, Anger Management, Anorexia, Bulimia, Childhood sexual abuse, Couples, Critical Mother, Cross-dressing, Depression, Divorce, Domestic violence, Exhibitionism, Father abandonment, Fetishism, Kink, Incest, IBS, Institutionalised sexual abuse, Internet pornography, Lesbian or Gay issues, Loss, Magical thinking, Marriage, Masturbation, Mobile addiction, Narcissism, Obsessive compulsive disorder (OCD,) Paedophilia - Internet or Phantasy, Premature Ejaculation, Psychosomatic conversion, Post-Traumatic Stress Disorder (PTSD), Racial discrimination, Rape, S&M, Sexual abuse, Sexual Orientation, Transvestite, Trauma, Work-related bullying.
+Topics covered: Abuse, Adoption, Attention Deficit Hyperactivity Disorder (ADHD), AIDS, Anger Management, Anorexia, Bulimia, Childhood sexual abuse, Couples, Chronic Fatigue, Critical Mother, Cross-dressing, Depression, Divorce, Domestic violence, Exhibitionism, Father abandonment, Fetishism, Fibromyalgia, Kink, Incest, IBS, Institutionalised sexual abuse, Internet pornography, Lesbian or Gay issues, Loss, Magical thinking, Marriage, Masturbation, Mobile addiction, Narcissism, Obsessive compulsive disorder (OCD,) Paedophilia - Internet or Phantasy, Premature Ejaculation, Psychosomatic conversion, Post-Traumatic Stress Disorder (PTSD), Racial discrimination, Rape, S&M, Sexual abuse, Sexual Orientation, Transvestite, Trauma, Work-related bullying.

-Client catchment area: Balham, Beckenham, Blackfriars, Bromley, Canary Wharf, Catford, Clock House, Croydon, Crystal Palace, Downham, Dulwich, East Dulwich, East Finchley, Eden Park, Elephant and Castle, Elmers End, Eltham, Finchley, Forest Hill, Hayes, Hither Green, Keston, Lewisham, Ladywell, London Bridge, Lower Sydenham, New Beckenham, New Cross, Norwood, Orpington, Purley, Sevenoaks, Sidcup, St Johns, South Norwood, Sydenham, West Dulwich, West Wickham, Waterloo,
+Client catchment area: UK, Balham, Beckenham, Blackfriars, Bromley, Canary Wharf, Catford, Clock House, Croydon, Crystal Palace, Downham, Dulwich, East Dulwich, East Finchley, Eden Park, Elephant and Castle, Elmers End, Eltham, Finchley, Forest Hill, Hayes, Hither Green, Keston, Lewisham, Ladywell, London Bridge, Lower Sydenham, New Beckenham, New Cross, Norwood, Orpington, Purley, Sevenoaks, Sidcup, St Johns, South Norwood, Sydenham, West Dulwich, West Wickham, Waterloo,

 N2, SE3, SE4, SE5, SE6, SE9, SE12, SE13, SE14, SE19, SE20, SE21, SE22, SE23, SE25, SE26, SW1, SW2, CR0, CR1, CR4, CR7, BR1, BR3, BR7